Skip to main content

 • curtailment - Total curtailed power across all renewable sources

-• curtailment_solar - Solar generation curtailed
+• curtailment_solar_utility - Utility solar generation curtailed

 • curtailment_wind - Wind generation curtailed